Shooting for the sky? KPCC's Mae Ryan has some expert photography advice for trying to capture the Perseid meteor shower.

 Step 8: Set your focus to infinity…and beyond.

 Step 9: Take some test shots.
-Check out if you're image is under or overexposed and then adjust your aperture or shutter accordingly.
+Check out if your image is under or overexposed and then adjust your aperture or shutter accordingly.

 Step 10: If you have a cable release you're going to get clear images without any motion blur.
 If you don't have a cable release then press that shutter down really carefully so you don't move the camera while it's exposing the stars.